 You may choose to focus on Yoga for females at 18-22 years or focus on only pregnant women.

 When you do this, you narrow down your scope, and audience targeting becomes more apparent.

 Note: You can decide to go for a field, niche, or micro-niche Blog, and all could result in your success with the right effort in place.

 When everything is in place, the next thing to do is find a name for your BlogBlog.

 From then on, that’s the name your Blog will adopt.

-Let’s say, for example, your BlogBlog focuses on Yoga.
-Having a name like “my fitness journey(dot)com” will be too general, and your Yoga audience may have the impression that you are too broad to their liking.
+Let’s say, for example, your blog focuses on yoga.
+Having a name like “my fitness journey(dot)com” will be too general, and your yoga audience may have the impression that you are too broad for their liking.

 The thing is that there are more reasons and things to pay attention to when choosing the right domain name for your blog, and also remember that your domain extension matters a lot.